jayryanj/URLookup/README.md

 npm run client
 ```

-To run both front-end and back-end:
+To run the entire project (both front-end and back-end):
 ```
 npm run dev
 ```